mbartnik9/New-York-Campaign-Financing/README.md

 This file is the saved output of the New_York_Campaign_Financing.ipynb file

 ## Address_Data_Harvesting_and_Repair.ipynb
 This notebook handles the data preparation from the raw NYC Open Data files.
-It takes several hours to process but the processed files are included for the main notebook to perform the analysis.
+It takes several hours to process these files.
+The processed files are included for the main notebook to perform the analysis.

 IMPORTANT - RUNNING THIS NOTEBOOK WILL OVERRIDE THE PROCESSED FILES